Shantai Industries Limited

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India of the state of affairs of the Company as at March31 2019 and profit changes in equity and its cash flows for the year ended on thatdate.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India of the state of affairs of the Company as at March31 2021 and net loss changes in equity and its cash flows for the year ended on thatdate. .

 Basis for Opinion

 We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Companies Act 2013.
 Our responsibilities under thoseStandards are further described in the Auditor's Responsibilities for the Audit of theFinancial Statements section of our report.
 We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to our audit of thefinancial statements under the provisions of the Companies Act 2013 and the Rulesthereunder and we have fulfilled our other ethical responsibilities in accordance withthese requirements and the ICAI's Code of Ethics.
 We believe that the audit evidence wehave obtained is sufficient and appropriate to provide a basis for our opinion on thefinancial statements. .

 Note 4 in the financial statements which indicates that the company hasincurred a loss of Rs 99.86 lacs during the financial year 2020-21 and the company hasincurred cash loss of Rs 85.56 lacs and the operating activities is also declineddrastically.
 However the management is exploring the business opportunities to increasethe business operation.
 Hence the accounts are prepared on going concern basis. .